1.1 Product Feed Introduction

 Apparel & Accessories > Clothing > Dresses

-Availability [availability] The availability indicates whether a product is or out of stock.
+availability Whether a product is in or out of stock.

 in_stock